kedro-org/kedro/docs/source/nodes_and_pipelines/namespaces.md

 ## How to reuse your pipelines

-If you want to create a new pipeline that performs similar tasks with different inputs/outputs/parameters as your existing_pipeline, you can use the same `pipeline()` creation function as described in [How to structure your pipeline creation](modular_pipelines.md#how-to-structure-your-pipeline-creation).
+If you want to create a new pipeline that performs similar tasks with different inputs/outputs/parameters as your `existing_pipeline`, you can use the same `pipeline()` creation function as described in [How to structure your pipeline creation](modular_pipelines.md#how-to-structure-your-pipeline-creation).
 This function allows you to overwrite inputs, outputs, and parameters.
 Your new pipeline creation code should look like this:

 ```python
 def create_pipeline(**kwargs) -> Pipeline: